Technological unemployment: Public works

 Programmes of public works have traditionally been used as way for governments to directly boost employment, though this has often been opposed by some, but not all, conservatives.
 Jean-Baptiste Say, although generally associated with free market economics, advised that public works could be a solution to technological unemployment.
 Some commentators, such as professor Mathew Forstater, have advised that public works and guaranteed jobs in the public sector may be the ideal solution to technological unemployment, as unlike welfare or guaranteed income schemes they provide people with the social recognition and meaningful engagement that comes with work.

 For less developed economies, public works may be an easier to administrate solution compared to universal welfare programmes.
 A partial exception is for spending on infrastructure, which has been recommended as a solution to technological unemployment even by economists previously associated with a neoliberal agenda, such as Larry Summers.

 Education

 Improved availability to quality education, including skills training for adults, is a solution that in principle at least is not opposed by any side of the political spectrum, and welcomed even by those who are optimistic about long-term technological employment.
 Improved education paid for by government tends to be especially popular with industry.
 However, several academics have argued that improved education alone will not be sufficient to solve technological unemployment, pointing to recent declines in the demand for many intermediate skills, and suggesting that not everyone is capable in becoming proficient in the most advanced skills.
 Kim Taipale has said that "The era of bell curve distributions that supported a bulging social middle class is over...
 Education per se is not going to make up the difference." while back in 2011 Paul Krugman argued that better education would be an insufficient solution to technological unemployment.

+A 2026 study in the American Economic Review found that rural young women in Norway, who were displaced as hand-milkers by the widespread adoption of milking machines on Norwegians firms, moved to urban areas where they received more education and subsequently got higher-paying skilled jobs.